Petroglyphs

 McGee Springs Dinosaur National Monument, Utah & Colorado

-At the Ancient Ruins in West Central Idaho along the Snake River, the story of beings that came from the Stars and a Galactic War was recorded according to Indian Legend well over 30,000 years ago.
-The petroglyphs depict the beings that came, their interaction with the inhabitants of the ancient city, and the war and destruction that ensued.
-We are shown their ships which are curiously triangular in shape.
-Similar to those that have been recently sighted over Colorado, Arizona and California.
-We are also shown the portal through which the interdimensional beings came.
+At the Ancient Ruins in West Central Idaho along the Snake River, allegedly tell the story of Star Beings who recorded a Galactic War well over 30,000 years ago according to Indian Legend.
+The petroglyphs depict the beings that came here , their interaction with the inhabitants of an ancient city, and the war and destruction that ensued.
+We are shown their ships which are curiously triangular in shape, similar to those that have been recently sighted over Colorado, Arizona and California.
+We are also shown a portal through which some interdimensional beings came and went

 The waging of war between the Star Beings is recorded in the petroglyph to the right.
 The Star Beings and their counterparts, the two horned priests, are wreaking havoc upon the inhabitants of the Ancient City (represented by the smaller beings who are fleeing.)